10 Database and file concepts (3)

 DELETE FROM students

-WHERE studentid IN (SELECT studentid FROM students WHERE studentid NOT IN (SELECT studentid FROM courses));
+WHERE student_id IN (SELECT student_id FROM students WHERE student_id NOT IN (SELECT student_id FROM courses));

 3.